Infant Respiratory Disorders- Overview and Practice Questions Vector

 53. What is the treatment for Meconium Aspiration Syndrome?

-Suctioning, oxygen and mechanical ventilation.
+Treatment includes suctioning, oxygen therapy, and mechanical ventilation.

-Barotrauma, air leaks, increased intracranial pressure (ICP), and bronchopulmonary dysplasia.
+Complications include barotrauma, air leaks, increased intracranial pressure (ICP), and bronchopulmonary dysplasia.

 55. What is neonatal apnea?